pratheek-raghunath/QuickSense-IoT-Platform/Cloud/README.md

 - POST /auth/device-token - Generate JWT token for device
 - POST /auth/device-verify - Check if JWT token is valid

 ## devices
 - GET /devices - Return all devices (filter by user)
 - GET /devices/:id - Return single device details
 - POST /devices - Create new device
 - PUT /devices/:id - Update device details
+- GET /devices/:id/is_active - Check if device has sent data recently

+## alerts
+- GET /alerts - Return all alerts for a user

+## data streams

+Assuming hardcoding

+- GET /data_streams/:id - Return the latest data from a device if available

+# Realtime Visualization

+- Have some ideas but need to test it
+- Need to reduce the complexity of the realtime part
+- According to the current design our platform has four realtime pieces: status updates, dashboard, alerts, actions

+## Status Updates

+To reduce complexity, in the rest api implement an endpoint GET /devices/:id/is_active which will return true if the device has sent data recently in the data streams or alerts topic

+## Dashboard

+## Alerts

+## Actions